Stock events for Procter & Gamble Co. (PG)

 Overview of Procter & Gamble Co.’s business

-Procter & Gamble Co.
-(P&G) is a global leader in the Consumer Staples sector, offering trusted household brands across Beauty, Grooming, Health Care, Fabric & Home Care, and Baby, Feminine & Family Care.
-Key brands include Head & Shoulders, Gillette, Crest, Tide, and Pampers, with many generating over $1 billion in annual sales.
+Procter & Gamble Co. is a multinational consumer goods corporation headquartered in Cincinnati, Ohio, operating within the Consumer Staples sector and the Household Products industry.
+P&G's product portfolio spans five segments: Beauty, Grooming, Health Care, Fabric & Home Care, and Baby, Feminine & Family Care, including brands like Head & Shoulders, Gillette, Crest, Tide, and Pampers.
+Many of P&G's brands are global leaders in their categories, with some holding over 25% market share.

 PG’s Geographic footprint